-Hate wearing a bra?
-The Spanx Bra-llelujah!
-Unlined Bralette is the answer.
+Hate the restrictive feeling of wearing a bra?
+Enter the Spanx Bra-llelujah!
+Unlined Bralette – one of the comfiest bras around

 Soft, stretchy fabric makes for a comfortable fit

 The Spanx Bra-llelujah!
 Unlined Bralette is the result of Spanx's years of expertise in creating comfortable, hardworking shape wear beloved by women across the globe.